EcosystemEcologyLab/FluxandtheField/README.md

 Code specific to comparing drone and ground data at US-SRG and US-SRM flux sites.

--   HeightError.R: Visualize height, canopy diameter, and basal diameter of trees for the biometric gradients at US-SRM and US-SRG.
-Use the multiple observation collected to calculate and visualize the error associated with using the hypsometer in-field to collect height data.
+-   VisualizeBiometGrad.R: Visualize the distributions of height, canopy diameter, and basal diameter of trees for the biometric gradients at US-SRM and US-SRG.
+Use the multiple observations collected to calculate and visualize measurement error.

 -   SRGtreetops.R: Use canopy polygons and canopy height model to extract height and canopy diameter statistics from LiDAR.
 Compare extracted values with woody census field data from US-SRG.